 The picture above shows the east side of the lower Market Place, after the opening of the Liberal Club in 1888.
 East Street is on the extreme right.
 Next to it, the white-faced shop, with dwelling-house and outbuildings at the rear would be the premises occupied by George Bunting.
-Son of calico weaver George and Hannah (nee Gamble), was born in 1812 at Steeplehouse near Wirksworth.
+Son of calico weaver George and Hannah (nee Gamble), He was born in 1812 at Steeplehouse near Wirksworth.
 He married Ann Limbert, daughter of lacemaker William and Ann (nee Tow?) on November 11th, 1853 and shortly after, settled in Ilkeston at this Market Place residence.
 Their one child was Annie Mary born on June 13th, 1855; she later married British School master Henry Frederick Daykin in 1876 and went to live in Little Hallam.

 Henry Frederick Daykin was the youngest member of the South Street Daykins.

 “After the death of his first wife, who left him with one little girl, Annie, he married Miss Mary Ann Doxey, by whom he had two or three children.”